turboapps/vagrant/README.md

 * Install the latest version of the Turbo Plugin
 * Login to the Turbo Hub
 * Run a Turbo container
-* Import an image from the local file system on guest machine
+* Add an image to the local repository
 * Build an image using Turbo Shell
 * Manage quota for remote shells